 The Sheffield Medico-Chirurgical Society is a forum for all branches of the medical and dental professions.

-For over 175 years, it has been a focus of post-graduate activity in Sheffield and the surrounding area.
-The society's current format however dates form 1869
+For over 165 years, it has been a major focus of post-graduate activity in Sheffield and the surrounding area.

-It is a part of our professional heritage.
-It cuts across all departmental boundaries and is an unrivalled meeting place for all members of the profession.
+It is a part of our professional heritage and its chief virtue is that it cuts across all departmental boundaries and is an unrivalled meeting place for all members of the profession.

 To cultivate and promote Medicine, Surgery and all the branches of associated science.